ethpandaops/ansible-collection-general/roles/docker_network/README.md

-# ethpandaops.general.docker_cleanup
+# ethpandaops.general.docker_network

-This role will create a cronjob to clean up dangling docker resources.
+This role will create one or many docker networks.

 ## Requirements